vliu15/qanet/README.md

 ```

 Once inside the container, follow the commands provided above starting with downloading the SQuAD and Glove datasets.

-### Pretrained Model
-Pretrained model weights are temporarily not available.

 ## Detailed Implementaion